hm-lang/core/proposals/README.md

 Functions can be defined with mutable or readonly arguments, e.g., via `MutableArgument; mutableType` and `ReadonlyArgument: readonlyType` in the arguments list.
-This choice has two important effects: (1) you can modify mutable argument variables inside the function definition and (2) any modifications to a mutable argument variable inside the function block persist in the outer scope.
+This choice has three important effects: (1) readonly variables may not be deeply constant (see section on [passing by reference](#passing-by-reference)), (2) you can modify mutable argument variables inside the function definition, and (3) any modifications to a mutable argument variable inside the function block persist in the outer scope.
 In C++ terms, arguments declared as `:` are passed as constant reference, while arguments declared as `;` are passed as reference